-Work with a native English speaker with years of editing and game design experience.
+Work with a native English speaker with years of writing, editing, and game design experience.

 Whether this is the first version of the rules or the tenth, clear and concise directions help everyone understand your game better.

 What sort of things do you look for?

 - Awkward phrasing